Join Our Team. Make A Difference Every Day.

 - Peer 2 Peer Navigator

-The Peer-to-Peer Navigators (P2PN) are young adults who have lived experiences with the foster care system and will serve as credible messengers to youth who are currently involved with the child welfare system.
+- Function: The Peer-to-Peer Navigators (P2PN) are young adults who have lived experiences with the foster care system and will serve as credible messengers to youth who are currently involved with the child welfare system.
 As a credible messenger, P2P Navigators will connect, empower, guide, and engage youth how to handle challenges they may face while navigating the foster care system.
 As a P2P Navigator, they will harness the strengths of the youth to create a supportive relationship and mentor them to learn to advocate for themselves, build supportive social networks and professional relationships to achieve their own goals.

 Responsibilities: